emmawcoles/413Bookstore/README.md

 - Shows 5 books per page by default
 - Lets the user change the number of results per page
 - Supports sorting by title
+- Includes a shopping cart with:
+  - Add to Cart
+  - quantity tracking
+  - subtotal and total calculations
+  - session persistence with `sessionStorage`
+  - cart summary on the main page
+  - full cart view with Continue Shopping
+- Uses Bootstrap Grid for layout
 - Uses Bootstrap for styling

 ## Project Structure